mend/renovate-ce-ee/docs/configure-renovate-ee-gitlab.md

 **`MEND_RNV_AUTODISCOVER_FILTER`**: a string of a comma separated values (e.g. `org1/*, org2/test*, org2/test*`).
 Same behavior as Renovate [autodiscoverFilter](https://docs.renovatebot.com/self-hosted-configuration/#autodiscoverfilter)

+> [!WARNING]
+> The Renovate CLI [autodiscover](https://docs.renovatebot.com/self-hosted-configuration/#autodiscover) configuration option is disabled at the client level.
+Repository filtering should solely rely on server-side filtering using `MEND_RNV_AUTODISCOVER_FILTER`.

 **`MEND_RNV_ENQUEUE_JOBS_ON_STARTUP`**: The job enqueue behavior on start (or restart).
 Defaults to `discovered`.
 (Note that the behavior can be different if the database is persisted or not)
 - `enabled`: enqueue a job for all available repositories
 - `discovered`: enqueue a job only for newly discovered repositories